In the case of a heart attack, every minute is critical for patients.

 Northside Hospital Cherokee recently helped Pickens County Fire and Emergency Services purchase three new state-of-the-art defibrillators that allow the EMS provider to transmit vital patient information from the ambulance directly to the hospital’s Emergency Department in route to the hospital.

-“Successful and rapid transmission of electrocardiograms (EKGs) from EMS providers/vehicles is critical in providing life-saving treatment to and improving outcomes for STEMI (ST-elevation myocardial infarction) patients,” said Patricia Tyson, director of the Northside Hospital Heart and Vascular Institute.
+“Successful and rapid transmission of electrocardiograms (EKGs) from EMS providers/vehicles is critical in providing life-saving treatment to and improving outcomes for STEMI (ST-elevation myocardial infarction) patients,” said Patricia Tyson, director of heart and vascular physician services, Northside Hospital.
 “The new equipment will produce a rapid transmission of the EKG and provide quick diagnosis of the heart attack while EMS is at the patient’s location or in the ambulance itself.”

 The ZOLL X Series® Monitor/Defibrillator communicates with the hospital over an integrated Wi-Fi connection.
 The technology allows EMS providers to securely transmit 12-lead data to the hospital and anyone involved in the continuum of care - wherever and whenever - as long as there is Internet access.
 It facilitates quick STEMI verification by a physician (at the hospital), so patients can be taken directly to the Cath lab as soon as the ambulance arrives at the entrance to the emergency department.